Sakimori/matteo-the-prestige/README.md

 - m;idolize [name]
   - records any name as your idol, mostly for fun.
 - m;showidol
-  - displays your idol's name and stars.
+  - displays your idol's name and stars in a discord embed.

 ### game commands:
 - m;startgame --day # or -d #
   - starts a game with premade teams made using saveteam. provides a link to the website where you can watch the game.
   - the --day/-d is optional, if used it'll force the game to use the #th spot in each team's rotations. if this number is larger than the number of pitchers in one or both of the teams' rotations it'll wrap around. if it is not used pitchers will be chosen randomly from the teams' rotations.
-  - use this command at the top of a list with each of these in a new line after:
+  - use this command at the top of a list with entries separated by new lines:
 	- the away team's name.
 	- the home team's name.
 	- optionally, the number of innings, which must be greater than 2 and less than 31. if not included it will default to 9.